UnseenWizzard/git_training/README.md

 An interactive git training meant to teach you how git works, not just which commands to execute.

 Based on the general concept from Rachel M. Carmena's blog post on [How to teach Git](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html)

-## This is currently a work in progress!

 ---
 - [git_training](#git_training)